kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 * "No male under the age of 18, and no female of any age, may be employed in wet spinning unless sufficient means for the protection of workers is provided."
 * "No girl under the age of 18 years is permitted to carry or lift a weight over 25lbs."

-** Code compilers **
+**Code compilers**
 Wait, compilers didn't even exist in 1936!

 After a slew of googling, I've come to the conclusion this was likely a clerical job around coding paperwork properly.
 Women must have been our earliest manual database administrators.
+If you know more about what this could be referring to, or have better Google-Fu than me, please let me know.

-So we've had a look at the ...long list of STEM careers available to women in the 1930s Australia.
+So we've had a look at the ...long list of STEM careers available to women in the 1930s in Australia.
 Let's zoom ahead to the 1940s and 1950s and see how women started to dominate jobs as actual code compilers.

 ### The Computer Girls